 - Commercialization of agriculture hard hit the labourers where numbers of landless labourers increased.

-- This led to the birth of new money-lending class where peasants were exploited as they had to lend money from the money-lenders
+- This led to the birth of new money-lending class where peasants were exploited as they had to borrow money from the money-lenders

 Social and Cultural Impact: